SwamiKannan/SwamiKannan/README.md

 ## <div align="center">I'm Swami, a consultant who has crossed over to the technology domain </div>

-- 🌱 I’m currently learning the HuggingFace and the AI Gym library
+- 🌱 I’m currently exploring the HuggingFace library (transformers) and the AI Gym library (DQN)

 - ❓ Ask me about anything related to process optimization, operations and analytics